OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 78.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig78-v2.jpg)

-**Figure 78.:** Gordonia MAG and either phage reference genome vs the base-10 log difference in e-value between the matches for accession SRR9260993.A positive value means the bacteria match has a lower e-value than the phage match.
+**Figure 78.:** A positive value means the bacteria match has a lower e-value than the phage match.
 The vertical dashed line indicates the -25 cutoff; matches to the left were considered phage matches, matches to the right were considered bacteria matches.

 We kept only potential protospacers that were 85% of the expected spacer length or larger.
 If there were multiple hits on a read from the same spacer type (but different sequences), we kept only the match with the lowest e-value.
 We extracted the matched sequence from the read and 10 nucleotides on either side to check for a PAM sequence (all spacers were stored oriented in the same direction relative to the repeat to facilitate comparison and PAM detection).
 Consistent with the PAM reported by Guerrero et al., we identified a GTT PAM at the 5’ end of protospacer sequences (Figure 79, reverse-complement).